biocodellc/geome-ui/README.md

 # start the server
 $ npm start

-#NOTE: if you are not able to install or start using npm, you may need to try an older version of node, installable using nvm and set for example to version 12
+#NOTE: if you are not able to install or start using npm, you may need to try an older version of node, installable using nvm and set for example to version 12, for example `nvm use 12`

 # Running under Apple M1 / Silicone chip
 This may require installing Rosetta for getting node libraries to work, see, for example: